dvandal/cryptonote-nodejs-pool/README.md

 *Warning for Cryptonote coins other than Monero:* this software may or may not work with any given cryptonote coin.
 Be wary of altcoins that change the number of minimum coin units because you will have to reconfigure several config values to account for those changes.
 Unless you're offering a bounty reward - do not open an issue asking for help getting a coin other than Monero working with this software.

-Copy the `config_example.json` file to `config.json` then overview each options and change any to match your preferred setup.
+Copy the `config_examples/COIN.json` file of your choice to `config.json` then overview each options and change any to match your preferred setup.

 Explanation for each field:
 ```javascript